ivicanikolicsg/model_provenance_testing/README.md

-# model_provenance_testing
+# Model provenance testing of LLMs
-Model provenance testing of LLMs
+This is the code for the paper "Model provenance testing for Large Language Models".